Our Services

 Heavy metal poisoning is a serious condition that requires targeted, scientifically validated treatment.
 Chelation therapy, when administered under medical supervision, remains the gold standard for removing metals like mercury, lead, and arsenic from your body.
 Colonics may offer some gastrointestinal comfort but do not effectively eliminate metals from your bloodstream or tissues.

-If you are experiencing symptoms that could be related to metal exposure—such as fatigue, memory issues, headaches, or gastrointestinal upset—consider using the Medically approved LLM Symptom Checker Chat Bot to guide your next steps.
+If you are experiencing symptoms that could be related to metal exposure—such as fatigue, memory issues, headaches, or gastrointestinal upset—take a few minutes to complete Ubie's AI-powered Symptom Checker to help identify possible causes and guide your next steps.
 Always speak to a qualified doctor about any serious, life-threatening, or ongoing health concerns before starting or stopping any treatment.

 (References)